ash/raku-course/essentials/more-on-functions/mind-the-space/index.md

 f (5, 6); # (List)
 ```

-So, calling `f (5, 6)` means that we are passing a list to the function.
-A list as a single entity. (`List` is a data type that will be covered in the second part of the course.)
+So, calling `f (5, 6)` means that we are passing a [list](/essentials/positionals/lists) to the function.
+The list as a single entity.

-## When the space is needed
+## When space is needed

-In some cases, the space is needed.
-This happens when you use parentheses with one of the keywords such as `if` or `for` or `loop`.
+In some cases, the space character is needed.
+That happens when you use parentheses with one of the keywords, such as `if` or `for` or `loop`.
 The following code is wrong:

 ```raku
 if(True != False) {